Linked-API/linkedapi-node/README.md

 - **`invalidIdentificationToken`** - Invalid Identification Token
 - **`subscriptionRequired`** - No purchased subscription seats available for this LinkedIn account.
 - **`invalidRequestPayload`** - Invalid request body/parameters: {validation_message}.
+- **`invalidWorkflow`** - Workflow configuration is not valid due to violated action constraints or invalid action parameters: {validation_details}.
+- **`plusPlanRequired`** - Some actions in this workflow require the Plus plan.
+- **`linkedinAccountSignedOut`** - Your LinkedIn account has been signed out in our cloud browser.
+This occasionally happens as LinkedIn may sign out accounts after an extended period.
+You'll need to visit our platform and reconnect your account.
+- **`languageNotSupported`** -  Your LinkedIn account uses a language other than English, which is currently the only supported option.
+- **`timeout`** - Local execution timeout.
+Contains `workflowId` and `functionName` for future restoration.

+### Common Action Error Types

+- **`personNotFound`** - Provided URL is not an existing LinkedIn person. (sendMessage, syncConversation, checkConnectionStatus, sendConnectionRequest, withdrawConnectionRequest, removeConnection, fetchPerson, salesNavigatorSendMessage, salesNavigatorSyncConversation, salesNavigatorFetchPerson)
+- **`messagingNotAllowed`** - Sending a message to the person is not allowed. (sendMessage, salesNavigatorSendMessage)
+- **`alreadyPending`** - Connection request to this person has already been sent and is still pending.(sendConnectionRequest)
+- **`alreadyConnected`** - Your LinkedIn account is already connected with this person. (sendConnectionRequest)
+- **`emailRequired`** - Person requires an email address to send a connection request. (sendConnectionRequest)
+- **`requestNotAllowed`** - LinkedIn has restricted sending a connection request to this person. (sendConnectionRequest)
+- **`notPending`** - There is no pending connection request to this person. (withdrawConnectionRequest)
+- **`connectionNotFound`** - Person is not in your connections. (removeConnection)
+- **`searchingNotAllowed`** - LinkedIn has blocked performing the search due to exceeding limits or other restrictions. (searchCompanies, searchPeople, salesNavigatorSearchCompanies, salesNavigatorSearchPeople)
+- **`companyNotFound`** - Provided URL is not an existing LinkedIn company. (fetchCompany, salesNavigatorFetchCompany)
+- **`retrievingNotAllowed`** - LinkedIn has blocked performing the retrieval due to exceeding limits or other restrictions. (retrieveConnections, fetchCompany, salesNavigatorFetchCompany)
+- **`postNotFound`** - Provided URL is not an existing LinkedIn post. (fetchPost, reactToPost, commentOnPost)
+- **`commentingNotAllowed`** - Commenting is not allowed on this post.
+This could be due to the post author's privacy settings, LinkedIn restrictions on commenting, or because the post type does not support comments. (commentOnPost)
+- **`noSalesNavigator`** - Your account does not have Sales Navigator subscription. (salesNavigatorSendMessage, salesNavigatorSyncConversation, salesNavigatorSearchCompanies, salesNavigatorSearchPeople, salesNavigatorFetchCompany, salesNavigatorFetchPerson)

 ---